gnithin/Notes/Notes/Regex/RegexNotes.md

 `re.finditer(pattern, string, flags=0)`

-If your regex is really complicated or if your string is really long or your requirments involving checking every string as they  matched one by one, then `finditer` is a good substitute for `findall`.
-It basically returns just an iterator which can be called repeatedly until the all the matches are exhausted.
+If your regex is really complicated or if your string is really long or your requirements involve checking every string as they're matched one by one, then `finditer` is a good substitute for `findall`.
+It basically returns just an iterator, which can be called repeatedly until all the matches are exhausted.
 Using this is usually a lot more prudent when you need to save time or debug :)

 ```python
 # It just returns an iterator